etorox/docs/docs/websockets-signal-r.md

 # Websocket client SignalR

-SignalR client is the fastest way to integeate with eToroX streaming services.
+SignalR client is the fastest way to integrate with eToroX streaming services.

-Before starting the integration it's required to create from the website UI a token and use both `apiKey` and `privateKey`;
+Before starting the integration, you must create a token from the website UI, and use both `apiKey` and `privateKey`;
 ```js
     const apiKey = '825805c3-45d6-4fab-9b05-0844395ff3ef';
     const privateKey = `-----BEGIN ENCRYPTED PRIVATE KEY-----